Birdchain/whitepaper-business/README.md

   <img alt="Vertex" src="https://github.com/Birdchain/whitepaper-business/blob/master/WP%20images/BirdChain-Whitepaper-Vertex.png">
 </p>

 Birdchain is a decentralized application (Dapp) similar to instant messenger.
-The big difference is Birdchain will allow its users to make a monthly passive income.
+The big difference is Birdchain will allow its users to make a monthly passive and active income.
 Simultaneously, Birdchain will provide companies with higher quality and better-priced services: A2P SMS distribution, content engagement, personal data marketplace and others.
 The main goal of the Birdchain app is to create internal economics, where its users can earn, transfer (to exchanges), or spend their BIRD tokens, without leaving the app.

 All features of the Birdchain create strong BIRD token.
 It stands out with low initial cost and token flexibility as a unique currency with favourable viability.